 In Montana Environmental Information Center v.
-Johanns, No. 07-CV-01331 (D.D.C. filed July 23, 2007), challenge is made to the Department of Agriculture's Rural Utility Service's use of low-interest loans to help finance the construction of at least eight new coal-fired powerplants.
-The charge is that the EIS for one plant is deficient because it fails to consider the cumulative impacts of GHG emissions from the eight new plants.
+Johanns, No. 07-CV-1311 (D.D.C. filed July 23, 2007), dismissed March 20, 2008, challenge was made to the Department of Agriculture's Rural Utility Service's use of low-interest loans to help finance the construction of at least eight new coal-fired powerplants.
+The charge was that the EIS for one plant is deficient because it fails to consider the cumulative impacts of GHG emissions from the eight new plants.

-Ninth Circuit.
+Ninth Circuit